HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 -  0: No repartitioning.
 Not recommended if Snow-DA is used, when state vector consists of diagnostic variables.

--  1: Repartitioning routine in DA-interface:
+-  1: (experimental) Repartitioning routine in DA-interface:
    `clm_repartition_snow`.
 Option 1: Adjusting the bottom layer only.

--  2: Repartitioning routine in DA-interface:
+-  2: (experimental) Repartitioning routine in DA-interface:
    `clm_repartition_snow`.
 Option 2: Adjusting all active layers.

 -  3 (Default, Currently recommended): `h2osoi_ice` updated by increment based on updated state vector variable.
 Further repartitioning left to CLM-code.
 Based on
    <https://github.com/NASA-LIS/LISF/blob/master/lis/surfacemodels/land/clm2/da_snow/clm2_setsnowvars.F90>

+Note: Using the repartitioning scheme has lead to balance errors and NaN-values in previous CLM-simulations.
+The function is still included in the code, because it may be revisited and adapted in the future.

 ### CLM:print_swc ###